Overview of a Salpingectomy Procedure

 How is a salpingectomy performed?

-What are the different types of salpingectomy commonly performed?
+What are the different types of salpingectomy that are commonly performed?

 1. Partial salpingectomy